 Ross Ulbricht Case Overview

-Silk Road was an e-commerce website that emphasized privacy and used bitcoin as the means of exchange.
+Silk Road was an e-commerce website that emphasized on privacy and used Bitcoin as the means of exchange.
 The online marketplace prohibited child pornography, violent services, stolen property, and generally anything used to harm or defraud.
 Items exchanged included gold, books, art, clothing, and electronics.
 The site’s anonymity also attracted many drug sales, most commonly personal use amounts of marijuana.

 The case was the pet project of Senator Chuck Schumer, who publicly and incredibly proclaimed Ross “guilty until proven innocent” before trial.

 Ross, an Eagle Scout and scholarship student, was scapegoated and prosecuted by Preet Bharara, Schumer’s longtime chief counsel and collaborator.
 Robert Mueller’s FBI, followed by Comey’s, were in charge of the investigation.
 Judge Katherine Forrest, who was recommended by Schumer to the bench, presided at trial and sentencing.
 She partially justified her life sentence by calling Ross someone of “privilege.”